-10.1.
-Modification.
-This Agreement, collectively with your Confidentiality Agreement, any Indemnification Agreement and Exhibit A, supersede and replace any prior or contemporaneous agreements, representations or understandings (whether written, oral, implied or otherwise) between you and the Company, including, without limitation, the Prior Agreement and constitute the complete agreement between you and the Company regarding the subject matter set forth herein.
-This Agreement may not be amended or modified, except by an express written agreement signed by each of you, a duly authorized Company officer or member of the Company's board of directors (other than you) and a duly authorized Parent officer or member of the Board (other than you).

-- 10.2.
-Governing Law.
-This Agreement shall be governed by and construed in accordance with the laws of the State of California. - 10.3.
-Severability.
-If any term, covenant, condition or provision of this Agreement or the application thereof to any person or circumstance shall, at any time, or to any extent, be determined invalid or unenforceable, the remaining provisions of this Agreement shall not be affected thereby and shall be deemed valid and fully enforceable to the extent permitted by law. - 10.4.
-Counterparts.
-This Agreement may be executed in any number of counterparts, and each such counterpart hereof will be deemed to be an original instrument, but all such counterparts together will constitute but one agreement.
-Signature pages delivered by facsimile or electronic mail will be treated as are originals. - 10.5.
-Attorney's Fees.
-If court proceedings are required to enforce any provision of this letter agreement, the substantially prevailing or successful party shall be entitled to an award of the reasonable and necessary expenses of litigation, including reasonable attorneys' fees. - 10.6.
-Assignment.
-The rights and obligations of the Company under this Agreement shall inure to the benefit of and be binding upon the successors and assigns of the Company.
+- (d) Tax Advice.
+You are encouraged to obtain your own tax advice regarding your compensation from the Company.
+You agree that the Company has no duty to design its compensation policies in a manner that minimizes your tax liabilities, and you will not make any claim against the Company, its Parent, or the Company or Parent Board related to tax liabilities arising from your compensation. - 10.Interpretation, Amendment and Miscellaneous.
+This Amended Employment Agreement supersedes and replaces all prior offer letters and written and oral agreements between you and the Company, as well as any other prior or contemporaneous agreements, representations or understandings (whether written, oral, implied or otherwise) between you and the Company, and constitute the complete agreement between you and the Company regarding the subject matter set forth herein; provided, however, that, for the avoidance of doubt, the Invention Assignment Agreement and the agreements relating to any prior Equity Awards shall continue to be in force.
+This letter agreement may not be amended or modified, except by an express written agreement signed by both you and a duly authorized member of the Board or officer of the Company (other than you).
+This letter agreement shall be governed by and construed in accordance with the laws of the State of California.
+If any term, covenant, condition or provision of this letter agreement or the application thereof to any person or circumstance shall, at any time, or to any extent, be determined invalid or unenforceable, the remaining provisions of this letter agreement shall not be affected thereby and shall be deemed valid and fully enforceable to the extent permitted by law.
+This letter agreement may be executed in any number of counterparts, and each such counterpart hereof will be deemed to be an original instrument, but all such counterparts together will constitute but one agreement.
+Signature pages delivered by facsimile or electronic mail will be treated as are originals.
+If court proceedings are required to enforce any provision of this letter agreement, the substantially prevailing or successful party shall be entitled to an award of the reasonable and necessary expenses of litigation, including reasonable attorneys' fees.
+The rights and obligations of the Company under this letter agreement shall inure to the benefit of and be binding upon the successors and assigns of the Company.
 Your rights and obligations hereunder are non-assignable.
-The Company may assign its rights and obligations to any entity in which the Company or an entity affiliated with the Company, has a majority ownership interest. - 10.7.
-Notice.
-Any notice required by this Agreement shall be sufficient if in writing and delivered to the party or sent by certified mail, return receipt requested and addressed to the party's last business or residential address, or otherwise delivered in person or through a reliable electronic delivery system.
-Either party may change the specified address by giving written notice of such change. - 10.8.
-Headings.
-The headings in this Agreement are for reference purposes only and shall not in any way affect the meaning or interpretation of this Agreement. - 10.9.
-No Presumption Against Interest.
-This Agreement has been negotiated, drafted, edited and reviewed by the respective parties, and therefore, no provision of this Agreement shall be construed against any party as being drafted by said party. - 10.10Defend Trade Secrets Act of 2016 Notice.
-Notwithstanding any provision in this Agreement, an individual shall not be held criminally or civilly liable under any federal or state trade secret law for the disclosure of a trade secret that (A) is made (i) in confidence to a federal, state, or local government official, either directly or indirectly, or to an attorney; and (ii) solely for the purpose of reporting or investigating a suspected violation of law; or (B) is made in a complaint or other document filed in a lawsuit or other proceeding, provided that such filing is made under seal.
-Further, an individual who files a lawsuit for retaliation by an employer for reporting a suspected violation of law may disclose the trade secret to the attorney of the individual and use the trade secret information in the court proceeding, provided that the individual (A) files any document containing the trade secret under seal and (B) does not disclose the trade secret, except pursuant to court order.
+The Company may assign its rights and obligations to any entity in which the Company or an entity affiliated with the Company, has a majority ownership interest.
+Any notice required by this letter agreement shall be sufficient if in writing and delivered to the party or sent by certified mail, return receipt requested and addressed to the party's last business or residential address, or otherwise delivered in person or through a reliable electronic delivery system.
+Either party may change the specified address by giving written notice of such change. - 11.
+Arbitration.
+You and the Company agree to submit to mandatory binding arbitration any and all claims arising out of or related to your employment with the Company in accordance with the separate Mutual Arbitration Agreement executed simultaneously herewith.